 Come and view the work of David Warther, a fifth generation carver of Swiss heritage, who is continuing his family's carving legacy in the center of Ohio's beautiful Amish country.

 The carvings created by David are intricately worked of antique ivory, ebony wood and abalone pearl.
-Each of the 89 works (and counting!) is heavily engraved through the art form known as scrimshaw.
+Each of the 92 works (and counting ) is heavily engraved through the art form known as scrimshaw.
 David works daily in his on-site workshop where he is creating the "History of the Ship" from 1st Dynasty Egypt, circa 3000 B.C., to the present day.
 This unique art collection-museum forms an artistic and highly educational exhibit that culturally enriches all who view these extraordinary works of art.

 Modern Merchant Ship

 David Warther Carvings is a leading Ohio attraction located in the center of Ohio's Amish community.
-The exhibit features nearly 90 carvings made by David Warther, a 5th generation carver of Swiss heritage who works daily in his on-site workshop where he regularly demonstrates carving techniques and tools including his hand filing and sanding method of making the ivory rigging lines.
+The exhibit features over 90 carvings made by David Warther, a 5th generation carver of Swiss heritage who works daily in his on-site workshop where he regularly demonstrates carving techniques and tools including his hand filing and sanding method of making the ivory rigging lines.
 The carvings created by Warther depict the "History of the Ship" from 1st Dynasty Egypt to the present day.
-Our carver purchases old legal estate elephant tusks and is knowledgeable of the laws and regulations regarding the buying and selling of legal pre-ban elephant ....Read More →
+Our carver works with old legal estate elephant tusks that are donated to the museum from estate collections in the United States.
+Created in miniature ....Read More →